itsTylerIRL/radgotchi/README.md

 # 🤖 Radgotchi

-> A Windows desktop virtual pet that lives on your screen, reacts to your system, and keeps you company.
+> A cross-platform desktop virtual pet that lives on your screen, reacts to your system, and keeps you company.

+**Supports:** Windows • macOS • Linux

 <p align="center">
   <img src="assets/AWAKE.png" alt="Radgotchi" width="120">